sagemath/trac_to_gh/Issue 7445.md

 # Issue 7445: Have jmol export a standalone html page with 3d applet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7445

 Original creator: mhampton